vinhyenvodoi98/1inchHunt/packages/client/src/components/map/README.md

 # Map Components

-This directory contains the modular components for the HashHunt game map.
+This directory contains the modular components for the 1inchHunt game map.
 The map has been refactored from a single monolithic component into multiple smaller, maintainable components.

 ## Component Structure